Toshihiro-Ota/imixer/README.md

 ## Network Architecture

-The overall architecture of iMixer as a form of MetaFormers:
+The schematic diagram of iMixer architecture as a form of MetaFormers is depicted as follows:

 <p align="center">
   <img src="./img/metaformers.jpg" width='60%'>
 </p>

-iMLP module involved in iMixer as its token mixer:
+Basic structure of the proposed iMLP module involved in iMixer as its token mixer:

 <p align="center">
   <img src="./img/imlp.jpg" width='30%'>